senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/05-config-apex-application-with-sso-idcs/05-config-apex-application-with-sso-idcs.md

 3. Check if the Users are already present.
 If not, create the users by clicking on **Create User** button
   ![Create User](./images/add_apex_users_step3.png "Create User")

-## Task 7 : Create Users in IDCS & Assign WCC Groups
+## Task 5 : Update WCC OAuth info for invoking from APEX Application

 1. Login to your Oracle APEX Workspace, using the following steps: